isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **New Features**

 - The Cohort Creation by Filter builder is now accessible without having to log in to ISB-CGC.
-- The Cohort, Workbooks and Gene and Variable Favorites lists are now paginated to display 10 to 15 records at a time.
+- The Cohort, Workbooks, and Gene and Variable Favorites lists are now paginated to display 10 to 15 records at a time.
 - The 'To complete this analysis' section on the workbook creation page has changed from a checklist to an interactive tool.
 After each step is completed, its icon changes from an orange arrow to a green checkmark.

 **Bug Fixes**